 Ezekiel 36 is primarily about God gathering the Jews from worldwide dispersion back to Israel.
 It states very clearly that God will fill the land with people and vegetation.
 But it also contains some hints of the new nation’s military prowess as God speaks to the land:

 Israel is no longer scorned by its neighbors when it defeats the surrounding nations and expands its borders.
-God said he will “raise a banner for the nations and gather the exiles of Israel; he will assemble the scattered people of Judah from the four quarters of the earth. . . .
+God said he’ll “raise a banner for the nations and gather the exiles of Israel; he will assemble the scattered people of Judah from the four quarters of the earth….
 They will swoop down on the slopes of Philistia to the west; together they will plunder the people to the east.
-They will lay hands on Edom and Moab, and the Ammonites will be subject to them” (Isa 11:12, 14).
+They will subdue Edom and Moab, and the Ammonites will be subject to them” (Isa.
+11:12, 14).

 The “slopes of Philistia” corresponds to the Gaza Strip.
 The “people to the east” represents Jordan.
 “Edom and Moab” are the regions south and east of the Dead Sea; that is, Jordan.
 “Ammonites” are Jordanians and Amman is the capital of Jordan.

 Israel captured the Gaza Strip (“the slopes of Philistia”) in 1967 and used the land for Palestinian refugee camps.
 These camps have become a source of conflict and home for Palestinian terrorists.
 When the next war breaks out, terrorist groups in Gaza are likely to join the attack on Israel.